Scipio94/Salary_Data_Analysis/README.md

 ![Employee Tier Compensation Histogram](https://user-images.githubusercontent.com/112409778/226192026-59326232-bc6e-4b40-bf14-b80a9dc00ac4.jpg)

 Tier 1 employees have an average salary of $69,598.97.
 However, the histogram above displays a right skew and is indicative there are outliers in the salary distribution of Tier 1 employees.The median salary, $67,870, is a better indication of the typical salary of a Tier 1 employee.
+In addition to the right skew of the histogram the bimodal element of the distribution of salaries is in relation to the race and sex  of the employees in the organization.

 ![Employee Tier  2 Compensation Histogram](https://user-images.githubusercontent.com/112409778/226210348-2a8730ef-e6b5-429b-a97d-ac677a783453.jpg)